-The Netherlands has 2.3 million people with a (moderate) disability.
+The Netherlands has 2.3 million people with a (moderate) impairement or disability.
 SPRING strives to be accessible, for everyone.
 That is why SPRING also focuses on the accessibility of the festival for that group of people.
-We do this in various areas.
-A report was drawn up with the help of inclusion experts from organisation 5D to make the festival and the organisation more accessible.
-The first steps have been taken and SPRING received an honorable mention in 2016 during the presentation of the Accessibility Prize of the municipality of Utrecht!

-We will make sure to post an overview of which performances might nog be suitable or accesible for certain people on this page (lights, sounds, language, seating).
+Soon there will be an overview of which performances are suitable or accesible for certain people on this page.